 Photos must be sent to a massup EMAIL.
 Use your phone's EMAIL program to EMAIL the photo to u@MassUp.us (for example) rather than texting it (MMS).
 On the iPhone from the photo app send by EMAIL as opposed to MMS.
-If your phone asks, send a large version.
+If your phone asks, send a large version BUT under 2MB or delivery may fail.
 Technically one can send a photo from messaging, but quality and GPS info are lost.
 Include a Subject to use for captioning.
 See the POST page for more info.

 Texting to an Email address